heavyai/heavydb/docs/source/execution/codegen.rst

     }

 System functions like the example above are referred to as `Runtime Functions`.
 SQL functions are stored in a separate file and are referred to as `Extension Functions`.
-The extension functions are automatically registered with Calcite at startup, where runtime functions are helpers functions meant for use by the kernel.
+The extension functions are automatically registered with Calcite at startup, where runtime functions are helpers functions meant for use by the :term:`kernel`.

 The `ALWAYS_INLINE` decorator tells the LLVM compiler to inline the runtime functions, so the net effect is the same as generating the function using the LLVM IR Builder.